Connected Coordinated Motion Planning with Bounded Stretch: Makespan 1 and 2

-The reduction works as follows: For every instance $\varphi$ of \textsc{Planar Monotone 3Sat}, we construct an instance $I_\varphi$, consisting of a start configuration $C_s$ and a target configuration $C_t$.
-See \cref{fig:hardness-reduction-sketch} for an overview.
+For the following, we refer to~\cref{fig:hardness-reduction-sketch}.
+The reduction works as follows: For~every instance $\varphi$ of \textsc{Planar Monotone 3Sat}, we construct an instance~$I_\varphi$, consisting of a start configuration $C_s$ and a target configuration $C_t$.
 In the figure, we use three different colors to indicate occupied positions in the start configuration (red), in the target configuration (dark cyan), and in both configurations (gray).
-Therefore, we consider a rectilinear planar embedding of the variable-clause incidence graph $G_{\varphi}$ of ${\varphi}$ where the variable vertices are placed horizontally in row, and clauses containing unnegated and negated literals are placed above and below, respectively (see top left of \cref{fig:hardness-reduction-sketch}).
+Therefore, we consider a rectilinear planar embedding of the variable-clause incidence graph $G_{\varphi}$ of ${\varphi}$ where the variable vertices are placed horizontally in row, and clauses containing unnegated and negated literals are placed above and below, respectively.
 All variables of ${\varphi}$ are represented by a horizontal \emph{variable gadget} (light red).
 Furthermore, we position two additional \emph{auxiliary gadgets} (light blue) at the top and at the bottom boundary of the instance, which are connected to the variable gadget via bridges at the right boundary.
 There will be a \emph{separation gadget} (yellow) between each adjacent and nested pair of \emph{clause gadgets} (blue).
 All clause gadgets are connected via bridges to separation gadgets and possibly to the auxiliary gadgets.
 Further, there are bridges from a clause gadget to the respectively contained variables.